This policy is in effect as of 5/10/2023

 - Cell phones must be set to silent or vibrate mode in programming areas.

 - No smoking in programming areas or the Bookshop, by state law and hotel policy.
 Smoking is permitted on the hotel patio, but please do not smoke under awnings or overhangs.

-- No weapons in convention areas.
+- No weapons in conference areas.

 - Readercon reserves the right to revoke membership at any time for any reason.
 No refunds will be given.